 Have relationship goals

-All good relationships devote the “right-for-you ” amount of time to you, me, and us.
-Each person should have their own lives and friendships that don’t threaten their relationship.
-You leave space for the other person to be themselves while simultaneously working for the growth of the relationship.
-The “us” in the relationship must be the priority and the two of you need to have shared goals.
+In every healthy relationship I’ve seen, each person have their own lives separate from their relationship.
+They leave space for the other person to be themselves while simultaneously working for the growth of the relationship.
+The “us” in their relationship is the priority and each person have at least one night a month for “me-time.”

 - Design your life with someone who wants the same important things as you do.